About Us

 As the Data for Policy community continues to grow, it becomes increasingly evident that proactive support for underrepresented communities is essential in shaping inclusive conversations.
 Data, AI, and associated technologies, especially within government, governance, and policy contexts, offer both historic opportunities and unprecedented challenges.
 Navigating these requires a balanced dialogue that considers not only the perspectives of those who traditionally engage in such conversations.

 In 2022, we embarked on a new chapter with strong support from the Bill & Melinda Gates Foundation to launch our proactive inclusion program.
 Initially, our focus has been on fostering participation from Sub-Saharan Africa in the data for policy discourse.
-Through a series of strategic consultations held in Africa held in collaboration with regional partners, and by providing financial support to individual researchers and experts via our ‘inclusion scholarship’ program, we have seen a remarkable rise in regional contributions to our community efforts.
+Through a series of strategic consultations held in Africa with regional stakeholders, and by providing financial support to individual researchers and experts via our ‘inclusion scholarship’ program, we have seen a remarkable rise in regional contributions to our community efforts.

 We are committed to sustaining and expanding this program through continued fundraising.
 Our aim is to extend equitable opportunities to other underrepresented regions, ensuring a more inclusive space for data for policy dialogue across the globe.